 Unique File Manager provides WP7 users with all the standard features of a good file manager, plus the added bonus of being Bluetooth transfer-capable.
 Developed by XDA Forum Member MOHSEN-UNIQUE, with credit given to the Dark Forces Team, the file manager is the first for Windows Phone 7 that is capable of Bluetooth transfer.
 A list of additional features include:

 With Windows Phone 7 playing catch up with Android and iOS in the app game, it was only a matter of time before there would be an application that utilized GPS technology to help users track their own movements.
 The app, dubbed TrackUrSelf, was developed by XDA Forum Member darthveda in an attempt to use the background GPS agent in WP7 to track user movements.
 The interval is currently locked at 30 minutes which allows for the optimal tracking with minimal battery consumption.
 Popular uses include keeping track of where you are while hiking or in a large parking lot.
 Plus, it can be fun just to see where you go during the average day.
 Despite the work still needed to make the app compete with similar apps on other mo. . .
 READ ON »

 For many, the Windows Phone 7 platform is a love-it-or-hate-it affair.
 While many Windows Mobile enthusiasts were skeptical of yet another closed source mobile operating system by Microsoft, others embraced the new ecosystem and viewed it as a chance to challenge themselves.
 XDA Forum Member W.I.N.C.O. is one such person.

 His latest application, W.I.N.C.O.
 Phone Controller is a unique, third-party method to remotely control a WP7 device from your PC.
 Simply download and install the applications for both your PC and phone, plug your device in, and follow directions.
-Provided you did everything right, you can now import and export files, control device settings, and even take screen shots—all without having to actually touch the phone.
-This application is a must have for anyone looking to integrate their phone(s) and PC.
+Provided you did everything right, you can now import and export files, control device settings, and even take screen shots—all w. . .
+READ ON »

 Unlike Android, in which any user can make and/or commit changes to the source code, Windows Phone 7 is a closed source operating system.
 As such, its source code is only available to Microsoft.
 This in turn makes development for Windows Phone very difficult.
 Thanks to XDA Member 2hdass, WP7 is finally seeing some open source love with his porting of Google’s web services into the eponymous Google Web Service API.